 Well known for being the ‘upmarket’ end of the Sunshine Coast, Noosa oozes charm and sophistication.
 Recognised by UNESCO as a Biosphere Reserve, the region’s commitment to nature conservation and sustainable development means you won’t see any high-rise buildings typical of many coastal cities.
 That gives Noosa its distinct village feel, and ensures your visit will be one of relaxation, revitalisation and, if you’re after it, a bit of adventure.

-Here are ten top things to do in Noosa.
+Here are ten of the best things to do in Noosa.

 A stay in Noosa isn’t all about the water.
 Pack a picnic basket of goodies and head off on one of the Noosa country drives already mapped out for you by Visit Noosa.
 You’ll wind your way through the Hinterland’s lush green hills and cool subtropical forests.
 Be sure to head to Cooroy — regarded as the heart of the Hinterland.
 Visit Lake Macdonald and the Noosa Botanic Gardens, and stroll to the Fearnley Bird Hide for some native bird spotting.

-If you’re after beautiful views but the trek up Mount Cooroora sounds a bit too tough, head for Mount Tinbeerwah instead.
-Once you’re there, it’s a short 130-metre walk to the lookout for fantastic view of the coast.
-Another 300 metres on, you’ll be rewarded with a full 360-degree view of the region.
+If the trek up Mount Cooroora sounds a bit too tough, head for Mount Tinbeerwah instead.
+It’s a short 130-metre walk from the carpark to a lookout that offers a fantastic view of the coast.
+Another 300 metres on, you’ll be rewarded with a full 360-degree vista of the region.

 The iconic Eumundi Markets are located within easy reach of Noosa and shouldn’t be missed.
 Here you’ll find stallholders selling their homemade, home-sewn, home-baked and home-grown wares.
 It’s the biggest artisan market in Queensland.
 The kids will love the street performers and musicians, while you can grab yourself a massage or have your cards read (for something a little different, have your eyes read instead!).
-The Eumundi Markets are open every Wednesday and Saturday.
+The markets operate every Wednesday and Saturday.

-Renowned as the world’s largest sand island, the southern tip of Fraser Island is roughly an hour and half’s drive from Noosa.
-The World Heritage-listed island, which is part of the Great Sandy National Park, can be explored on a full day adventure tour by 4WD.
+Recognised as the world’s largest sand island, the southern tip of Fraser Island is roughly an hour and half’s drive from Noosa.
+The UNESCO World Heritage-listed island, which is part of the Great Sandy National Park, can be explored on a full day adventure tour by 4WD.

 Treat the kids with a visit to Noosa Amore Gelato at the Noosa Marina.
 Owned by graduates of the Gelato University in Italy (yes, there is such an institution!), the range of gelato includes dairy and sugar-free options.
 If neither is high on your list of priorities, go crazy at the Belgian chocolate fountain!

-Do you have any suggestions to add to our list of ten top things to do in Noosa?
+Do you have any suggestions to add to our list of the best things to do in Noosa?
 We would love to hear from you.
 Please leave a comment below.

-Cover image courtesy of Tourism and Events Queensland.
+Cover image: Tourism and Events Queensland.
 Additional images: Bigstock

 Marianne Diaz is a research scientist by day and a freelance travel writer by night!
 She has travelled to Sri Lanka to explore her children’s part-heritage, and enjoyed research trips to Japan, and Bloomington, Chicago and Boston in the USA.
 Marianne’s main travel goal is to get to the Italian Aeolian Islands to check out the other half of her children’s background.
 She also loves exploring history-laden Australian country towns.